-- 1 Create an NBNS/WINS server. - a Select Network | VPN Configuration | Client Address Pools.
+- 1. Create an NBNS/WINS server. - Select Network > VPN Configuration > Client Address Pools.
 The Client Address Pools window appears.

-- b From the Pools list, select an address pool or click New to create an address pool. - c In the Servers tab, click New.
-The NBNS/WINS server window appears. - d In the NBNS/WINS Server field, enter the IP address that specifies the location of the NBNS/WINS server.
+- 2. From the Pools list, select an address pool or click New to create an address pool. - 3.
+In the Servers tab, click New.
+The NBNS/WINS server window appears. - In the NBNS/WINS Server field, enter the IP address that specifies the location of the NBNS/WINS server.

-Click NBNS/WINS Lookup to search for a hostname.
+Tip: Click NBNS/WINS Lookup to search for a hostname.